ronheywood/PiTrac/Software/LMSourceCode/ImageProcessing/ImageAnalysis/README.md

 ## Integration with Existing Code

-This bounded context is designed to integrate seamlessly with the existing PiTrac system:
+This bounded context is designed to integrate with the existing PiTrac system:

 - **OpenCV Implementation**: Wraps existing `BallImageProc` logic
 - **Camera Integration**: Compatible with `GolfSimCamera` strobed analysis